jbcodeforce/yarfba/docs/serverless/msk.md

 * Number of cluster and how may nodes per cluster?
 * What are the Sources of the event?
 * What are the target Sinks?
-* How are you consuming events from Kafka today?
+* How are you consuming events from Kafka today (application type, volumes, throughput, lag monitoring)?
 * How do you persist the records? and what is the current second level of storage?
 * How do you currently upgrade your Kafka clusters?
 * How elastic are your current Kafka clusters?
 Do you scale up or down according to message traffic?